2020 Priceline Credit Card Review – WalletHub Editors

 *Values reflect the average for merchandise redemption across the Barclays rewards program.

-- No Annual Fee: The average credit card charges an annual fee of $18.81, according to WalletHub’s latest Credit Card Landscape Report, while the average rewards card for someone with good credit charges $7 the first year and $9 the second.
-The Priceline Visa is therefore ahead of the game in this regard.
+- No Annual Fee: The average credit card charges an annual fee of $19.5, according to WalletHub’s latest Credit Card Landscape Report, which puts the Priceline Visa ahead of the game in this regard.

 - Inactive-Account Termination: If you don’t make any transactions for a six-month stretch, your account will be shut down and any unredeemed rewards will be sacrificed.
 That’s a major bummer.